MCassandra/Employee_Management_System/README.md

 # Employee_Management_System

 ## Description
 This application is a command-line Employee Management System using Node.js, MySQL, and Inquirer.
-This app takes user input to create view current employees and roles, and adds new ones.
+This app takes user input to view current employees, roles, and departments, and adds new ones.

 ## How it works
 1. Clone this repository
-2. In the terminal, run node index.js
+2. In the terminal paste the repository
+3. Run node index.js
-3. Answer the questions prompted:
+4. Answer the questions prompted:
     -View all departments
     -View all employees
     -View all roles